Processing math: 100%

 return final

 However, this is still has the same complexity.
-For larger values of $d$ something different must be done to reduce complexity!
+For larger values of d something different must be done to reduce complexity!
 One such way to reduce complexity is to search for only the basic representation of the lattice points in the first orthant.
-The basic representation is the representation $(i,j,k,l)$ such that $i\geq j\geq k\geq l \geq 0$.
-For example, rather than finding $\{(2,1,1,0), (2,1,0,1), (2,0,1,1), \dots\}$, we only need to find $(2,1,1,0)$ and permute the order to produce the rest.
+The basic representation is the representation (i,j,k,l) such that i\geq j\geq k\geq l \geq 0.
+For example, rather than finding \{(2,1,1,0), (2,1,0,1), (2,0,1,1), \dots\}, we only need to find (2,1,1,0) and permute the order to produce the rest.

 This further restricts the bounds on our for loops.
-For instance, we know that $\sqrt{d/4} \leq i \leq \sqrt{d}$.
-The upper bound is the same as before, however we have now bounded $i$ from below!
-To see why, we set $i=j=k=l=i_{min}$.
-This is $i$ at it's lowest possible value and $j,k,$ and $l$ at their largest.
-This yields $$d=i^2+j^2+k^2+l^2 = 4{i_{min}}^2\implies i_{min} = \sqrt{d/4} $$ Each of the subsequent indices are then bounded above by both the previous index and the difference between d and the sum of the squares of all the previous indices.
-For instance, $k \leq j$ and $k \leq d - (i^2 + j^2)$.
-A stronger statement is therefore $k \leq \mathrm{min}(j, d - (i^2 + j^2))$.
+For instance, we know that \sqrt{d/4} \leq i \leq \sqrt{d}.
+The upper bound is the same as before, however we have now bounded i from below!
+To see why, we set i=j=k=l=i_{min}.
+This is i at it's lowest possible value and j,k, and l at their largest.
+This yields d=i^2+j^2+k^2+l^2 = 4{i_{min}}^2\implies i_{min} = \sqrt{d/4} Each of the subsequent indices are then bounded above by both the previous index and the difference between d and the sum of the squares of all the previous indices.
+For instance, k \leq j and k \leq d - (i^2 + j^2).
+A stronger statement is therefore k \leq \mathrm{min}(j, d - (i^2 + j^2)).

 from math import sqrt